Make the most of your tax-free allowance

 So even if you've reached your ISA allowance, you can still continue to beat the taxman and invest towards your family's future by putting cash away in a TESP.

-You can put the full amount into a Stocks and Shares ISA, a Cash ISA or (from 6 April) an Innovative Finance ISA.
-Alternatively, you can split the allowance between all three types.
+You can put the full amount into a Stocks and Shares ISA, a Cash ISA, an Innovative Finance ISA or Lifetime ISA.
+Alternatively, you can split the allowance between all four types.
 Find out more in our ISA Allowances section.

 Junior ISA allowance

 As well as TESPs and ISAs, Junior ISAs are a tax-free way to invest for children who were not eligible for a Child Trust Fund (provided they are resident in the UK).